 The Campus Activities and Corey Union Office provides a list of available inspected properties to students as a service to make the transition from on-campus living to off-campus living safer and a little bit easier.
 All the properties contained in this housing list have been inspected by a New York State code enforcement inspection agency and found to be in compliance with local and state ordinances as they pertain to multiple residencies.

 Please note that SUNY Cortland does not inspect, approve or supervise the premises described, and the University does not become a party to private landlord-prospective tenant matters.
 Information regarding the premises has been provided by the landlord and the University makes no guarantee to its veracity by inclusion of the premises on this list.
 You are encouraged to learn and understand all of your rights, responsibilities and protections afforded under the law before signing any rental agreement.

 The current Off-Campus Housing List can be accessed by opening the following link:

 Our office also keeps information about apartments that are available for sub-let from SUNY Cortland students.
 For students transferring to SUNY Cortland, this is a good option to obtain off-campus housing.
 If you have questions, would like a printed version of any of the housing lists, or would like to receive information and/or literature regarding moving off campus, please call our office at 607-753-2322 or visit us in Corey Union, Room 406 to get a copy of this list.

-In addition to providing opportunities to develop personal and leadership skills, the Campus Activities and Corey Union Office and the Student Government Association (SGA) provide students with information and services to help them meet the unique challenges and opportunities of off-campus living.
-Be sure to look at our Off-Campus Living booklet.
-Hard copies are also available.
+The Campus Activities and Corey Union Office and the Student Government Association (SGA) provide students with information and services to help them meet the unique challenges and opportunities of off-campus living.
+Be sure to review our Off-Campus Living booklet.
 Other free resources available in the office include: